 The Authority would implement mitigation measures to reduce impacts on sensitive viewers.
-AVQ-MM#3 would require the contractor to work with the Authority and local jurisdictions to incorporate Authority-approved aesthetic preferences for nonstation structures into final design and construction.
-As part of AVQ-MM#4, the Authority or its contractors, prior to the commencement of HSR operations, would provide landscape screening to obscure HSR infrastructure from residential and recreational viewers.
-As part of AVQ-MM#5, lands acquired for the project that are not used for the HSR would be replanted or replaced with similar vegetation that, upon maturity, would be similar in size and character to the removed vegetation.
-This measure would minimize the aesthetic and visual impacts of land made fallow because it would replace vegetation removed during construction and enhance the visual appeal of areas in proximity to HSR infrastructure, thereby reducing the resulting area and scale of and the exposure to adverse visual impacts.
+AVQ-MM#3 will require the contractor to work with the Authority and local jurisdictions to incorporate Authority-approved aesthetic preferences for non-station structures into final design and construction.
+As part of AVQ-MM#4, the Authority or its contractors, prior to the commencement of HSR operations, will provide landscape screening to obscure HSR infrastructure from residential and recreational viewers.
+As part of AVQ-MM#5, lands acquired for the project that are not used for the HSR will be replanted or replaced with similar vegetation that, upon maturity, will be similar in size and character to the removed vegetation.
+This measure will minimize the aesthetic and visual impacts of land made fallow because it will replace vegetation removed during construction and enhance the visual appeal of areas in proximity to HSR infrastructure, thereby reducing the resulting area and scale of and the exposure to adverse visual impacts.

-These mitigation measures would be effective in reducing the aesthetic and visual impacts of HSR infrastructure because the implementation of a context-sensitive design process and resulting design elements would enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.
-These mitigation measures would soften and obscure the conflicting aesthetic of the HSR infrastructure, thereby reducing the resulting area and scale of and the exposure to adverse visual impacts.
+These mitigation measures will be effective in reducing the aesthetic and visual impacts of HSR infrastructure because a context-sensitive design process and resulting design elements will enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.
+These mitigation measures will soften and obscure the conflicting aesthetic of the HSR infrastructure, thereby reducing the resulting area and scale of and the exposure to adverse visual impacts.